 Master the art of the toast with this celebratory slang:

-- Santé, short for “a votre santé” (formal) or “a ta santé,” (informal) depending on your level of politeness, meaning “to your health.”
-Santé (trés informal) is best for friends and family.
-The french don’t say cheers when toasting.
-Instead they wish good health to those they are drinking with.
+Santé — short for the formal “a votre santé” or informal “a ta santé” (depending on your level of politeness).
+Both mean “to your health.”
+Save “santé” (trés informal) for friends and family.
+The French don’t say cheers when toasting.
+Instead, they wish good health to those with whom they are drinking.

-- Glou glou, French onomatopoeia for that oh so delicious sound “glug glug,” while gulping down a glass of wine.
+Glou, glou — French onomatopoeia for that “glug, glug” sound one makes while gulping down an oh-so-delicious glass of wine or Champagne!

-- Never cross glasses with anyone unless of course you want seven years of bad luck (mon dieu!)
+Never cross glasses with anyone unless you want seven years of bad luck.
+(Mon dieu!)

 7. Serve the right snacks.

-Champagne pairs beautifully with simple party snacks like popcorn and potato chips as well as luxurious treats like oysters (oysters and Champagne are traditional at Christmas and New Year’s Eve), caviar, shrimp cocktail, and rich cheeses.
-We’ve got even more ideas here.
+Champagne pairs beautifully with simple party snacks like popcorn and potato chips as well as luxurious treats like oysters (traditional at Christmas and on New Year’s Eve), caviar, shrimp cocktail and rich cheeses.
+We have more ideas for you here.